U.S. judge urges parties to wisely use Purdue opioid settlement funds

 The outline of a proposed settlement that Purdue values at more than $10 billion was filed in the U.S. Bankruptcy Court in White Plains, New York on Tuesday.

 The deal aims to resolve more than 2,600 lawsuits by states, local governments and other plaintiffs against Purdue and its Sackler family owners.
-The lawsuits accuse them of fueling a public health crisis by aggressively marketing opioids while downplaying their overdose risks, contributing to 400,000 deaths since 1999, according to U.S. statistics.
+The lawsuits accuse them of fueling a public health crisis by aggressively marketing opioids while downplaying their overdose risks, contributing to some 400,000 deaths from 1999 to 2017, according to U.S. statistics.

 “No one can ignore the individual people affected by this crisis,” said U.S. Bankruptcy Judge Robert Drain at a Thursday hearing.
 “So I hope that you all will be able to work together to use the money as wisely as possible.”

-Drain urged the parties to consider ways to distribute settlement funds quickly, rather than follow the usual pattern of a Chapter 11 bankruptcy, which involves evaluating each creditor claim before making payments.
+Drain urged the parties to consider ways to distribute settlement funds quickly, rather than follow the usual bankruptcy practice of evaluating each creditor claim before making payments.

 He mentioned as examples the litigation settlements involving victims of Vietnam War herbicide Agent Orange, the Sept.
-11, 2001 attacks and the BP Plc oil spill.
-Those cases were resolved using compensation funds established to settle large numbers of lawsuits for personal injury and other claims.
+11, 2001 attacks and the BP Plc (BP.L) Gulf oil spill.

+Each of those cases was resolved using compensation funds overseen by attorney Kenneth Feinberg to settle large numbers of lawsuits for personal injury and other claims.

+Feinberg told Reuters on Thursday that Drain appeared to be suggesting short-circuiting the bankruptcy process by encouraging the use of a protocol that lays out a category for each claim, and automatically pays a certain amount.

+“That will avoid the jockeying and disagreements.
+That’s a very creative idea.
+Clearly doable,” said Feinberg, adding that he has not been contacted regarding Purdue.

-The opioid litigation has been compared to the cases by states against tobacco companies that led to a $246 billion settlement in 1998.
-States have been criticized for redirecting some of the money toward budget shortfalls and other uses unrelated to preventing smoking or treating those who suffered from related illnesses.
+The opioid litigation has been compared to the $246 billion settlement in 1998 between U.S. states and tobacco companies.
+States have been criticized for spending some of that money on budget shortfalls rather than prevention program or treating smoking-related illnesses.

 Drain also said bankruptcy law could be used to bind permanently how the Purdue settlement funds were used.